xalxnder/xalexander-io/content/blog/k8s-cluster-guide.md

 ```

 ### Install kubelet, kubeadm, and kubectl
+> [!Note] Explanation
+> - kubelet: The primary node agent that runs on each node, ensuring containers are running.
+> - kubeadm: A tool that helps bootstrap and manage Kubernetes clusters.
+> - kubectl: The command-line tool used to interact with the Kubernetes API and manage cluster resources.
 ```bash
 # This overwrites any existing configuration in /etc/yum.repos.d/kubernetes.repo
 cat <<EOF | sudo tee /etc/yum.repos.d/kubernetes.repo